gliu20/gliu20.github.io/_posts/2019-11-05-midway-a-case-study-in-ux.md

 ---
-title: Midway\: A Case Study in UX
+title: Midway&#58; A Case Study in UX
 description: Let's dive into the many steps we take to make Midway as easy and convenient to use as possible.
 project: midway
 ---